gemgento/rails_script/README.md

 RailsScript is a Rails-centric, object oriented, featherweight framework for writing CoffeeScript.
 It is optimized for the [Rails Asset Pipeline](http://guides.rubyonrails.org/asset_pipeline.html) and is compatible with [TurboLinks](https://github.com/rails/turbolinks).
 Using Rails controller names and actions to call JavaScript, it has never been easier to write clean, concise, and maintainable page specific JavaScript.

-## Upgrade From 0.x to 1.x
+## Upgrading to V2

-To migrate from version 0.x to 1.x, please see the wiki; https://github.com/gemgento/rails_script/wiki/v0.x-to-V1.x-Migration
+To migrate from version 0.x to 1.x, please see the wiki; https://github.com/gemgento/rails_script/wiki/v2-Migration

 ## Installation

 Add this line to your application's Gemfile:

-    gem 'rails_script', '~> 1.0', '<= 2.0'
+    gem 'rails_script', '~> 2.0'

 And then execute: